PostsDesert/wholemeal/design.md

   - Trash icon should be similar to plus button styling (not in list)
   - The plus bottom goes off the page and also the list shifts depending on the title.
 Can we fix the width?
 - Both

-- "back to spinner" button should be a component and also the same for both pages

 ### Future Improvements